JoabMartinez/TouchDesignerNotes/README.md

                       outcome = 0

- When you want to print something in multipile lines then...
+ When you want to print something in multiple lines then...

  /n = new Line